Necoro/arch-log/README.md

 The question then is: Do I need to rebuild / rebase / ... or can I ignore the change.
 To make this decision, it is necessary to have the package's changelog in quick access.

 As I'm tired of clicking through different web interfaces, and I don't know of any other tool that provides this: `arch-log` was born.

+Additionally, while not really a *log*, it also has the capability of show the `PKGBUILD` of a package.
+Just for convenience's sake.

 ### What does it do?